LeonStoldt/How-to-do-Code-Review/README.md

+# How to do Code Review

+> This repository contains some notes for an article I wrote about how code reviews can be implemented in the daily workflow, discussing what factors are importent.
+The following notes were created by analyzing talks of well known companies to get a first impression of what they are doing.

+---

-# Code Review - Best Practices
+## Code Review - Best Practices

 ## [Atlassian Summit 2016](https://www.youtube.com/watch?v=fatTnX8_ZRk&t=5s)
 1. Restrict the scope of a merge request to one issue (implies well-designed issues in view of size).